CerealeZ/calculator/README.md

 ![alt text](image.png)

-I wanted to bring her to life again with this project.
+I wanted to bring it to life again with this project.

 ## Vite Docs